 Thankfully, you may be able to recover compensation by filing for workers’ compensation.
 However, applying for these benefits is anything but a straightforward process.
 Not only will you need to be careful about sticking to strict deadlines throughout proceedings, but your employer and their insurer might also fight tirelessly to reduce how much they have to pay out.

-As such, you may be wondering whether you should hire an attorney to assist with your claim.
+As such, you may be wondering whether you should hire a workers’ compensation attorney to assist with your claim.
 Let’s look at a few situations where you might benefit from having representation:

 1. Your Employer’s Settlement Offer Doesn’t Cover All Your Losses